Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 A WHERE clause can help in both cases.

-Here's an example where we might only want to find customers living in Berlin.
+Here’s an example where we might only want to find customers living in Berlin.

 We can also chain together WHERE clauses using OR and AND to limit our results further.